 Increase the recreational opportunities within the open space of the property.
 These opportunities will include hiking, mountain biking, horseback riding and downhill and cross-country skiing.

-Forest lands can be improved by removing or modifying large areas of green-leaf manzanita and/or snow brush which pose a threat from wildfire.
 Current management practices along with unmanaged adjacent areas help maintain suitable habitat for a wide variety of species including those with large home ranges.
 Tahoe Donner would like to continue current management practices and improve the overall wildlife and fish habitats throughout the property.

 Threatened and Endangered Species + Other Desired Species Habitat Improvements